 If you have children who struggle to focus, or you yourself struggle to focus, learning an instrument can help you practice focusing in a fun way.
-While learning and practicing, you must constantly focus on the music, notes and what movements to make with your hands in addition to many other factors.
+While learning and practicing, you must constantly focus on the music, notes, and movements to make with your hands, in addition to many other factors.

 5. Achieve Something You Thought You Couldn’t

 The sense of achievement that anyone feels when they begin to understand how to play a musical instrument is fantastic.
-It is a great feeling knowing you conquered a difficult task.
+It is a great feeling to know you conquered a difficult task.

 This can be especially important for younger children.